flatironinstitute/sciware/28_CCB/main.md

 # SSHFS and FUSE
-- SSH FileSystem (SSHFS): Is a convenient way to access files on the cluster as if they're on your local machine.
+- SSH FileSystem (SSHFS): A convenient way to access files on the cluster as if they were on your local machine.

 - Filesystem in USErspace (FUSE): Needed by SSHFS to 'mount' a filesystem.

 https://wiki.flatironinstitute.org/SCC.Playbooks/SshFsMount

-## What can SSHFS do?

-- Access files on the cluster as if they're on your local machine
-- Transfer files between your local machine and the cluster

 ## Things to know